Mykhailo-Bratskov/Modular-NeuralNet-FromScratch/README.md

 # Make predictions
 predictions = nn.predict(X)

-Evaluation
+# Evaluation
-The model’s performance can be evaluated using Mean Squared Error (MSE) on both training and test data.
+The model’s performance can be evaluated using Mean Squared Error (MSE)

+nn.meansquarederror(prediction, y_test)

-See neuralnetwork_check.ipynb for example training and testing runs.
+## See neuralnetwork_check.ipynb for example training and testing runs.

 # Dataset
 The real-world testing was performed on the Kaggle dataset: